ptaiga/organizer/README.md

  - [ ] Turn on/off sidebar save to cookies
  - [ ] Wrap/unwrap block with active projects in sidebar

+**Refactoring**:
+ - [x] Review projects_change and projects_rename view

 **Bugs**:
- - [ ] Instead of renaming the project is hidden
+ - [ ] Crash introduction page style when use https
+ - [x] Url 'organizer/asdf' go to Inbox with "Asdf" header
- - [ ] When go into hidden project look at "View hidden projects" link
+ - [x] When go into hidden project look at "View hidden projects" link
- - [ ] Url 'organizer/asdf' go to Inbox with "Asdf" header
+ - [x] Instead of renaming the project is hidden
  - [x] Close a task in Today folder go to project folder of the task or Inbox
  - [x] Task snooze but continue to count near the folder
  - [x] Repeat tasks 500 Server Error without due_date